keyle/json-anything/README.md

 json-anything
 ----------------

-Scrape any webpage and returns a JSON object
+PHP proxy that converts webpages to json objects, filtered by jquery-like selectors.

-Takes parameters from GET or POST
+Takes parameters from GET or POST.

 Think of it as a 'shotgun api'.

 Copyright (c) 2011 Nicolas Noben. see LICENSE (MIT).